trashMob App Design

 Problem

 During my time at the Apple Developer Academy, we were tasked with designing an application that could address a pressing issue in the City of Detroit.
-Given the broad scope of the project, we began by conducting research through online resources, interviews, and surveys to understand the most significant concerns of Detroit residents.
+Given the broad scope of the project, we began by conducting preliminary research through online resources, as well as interviews and surveys to understand the most significant concerns of Detroit residents.

 Among the issues identified, trash accumulation stood out as a recurrent problem.
 Further investigation revealed that blighted areas, often marked by excessive waste, not only detract from the city's aesthetic appeal but also contribute to social disconnection and a lack of community cohesion.